HarFProFour12/projectgen/README.md

 * AI project idea generation
 * Hardware and software project modes
-* Component input for hardware projects
+* Component input for hardware projects + photo upload feature
-* Component drawer photo upload
-* Adjustable time and budget limits
+* Adjustable time and budget
 * Difficulty level selection
 * Programming language selection for software projects
 * Detailed project descriptions
   * Estimated cost and build time
-  * Extra component suggestions
+  * Extra components section
-  * AI-generated build guides
+  * Detailed build guides
     * Hardware wiring instructions
-    * Copyable code
+    * Code + with button to copy it
     * PDF exporting
-* Session saving
+* Previus session saving
-* API key storage
 * macOS `.app` and Windows `.exe` versions

 ## Interface

-ProjectGen uses a simple interface powered by `tkinter` and `ttkbootstrap` where you can enter your project specifications and generate ideas.
+ProjectGen uses a simple GUI powered by `tkinter` and `ttkbootstrap` where you can enter your project specifications and generate project ideas.

-For hardware projects, you can enter the components you have available, or upload a photo of your components drawer instead.
+For hardware projects, you can enter the components you have, or upload a photo of your components drawer instead, to avoid the hassle of having to type each one of them out by hand.

 ![ProjectGen Main Screen](images/main_screen.png)

 You can choose between:

-* Hardware
+* Hardware Project
+and
-* Software
+* Software Project

-For hardware projects, you can also specify:
+For hardware projects, you must also write:

 * Components
 * Available time
 * Budget
-* Difficulty
+* Difficulty level

-For software projects, you can specify:
+For software projects, you must specify:

 * Programming language
 * Available time
-* Difficulty
+* Difficulty level

 ## Generated Ideas

-After generating ideas, ProjectGen displays multiple project cards containing information about each project.
+After generating ideas, the app displays multiple project cards with information about each project.

-Each idea includes:
+Each card has:

 * Project name
 * Description
 * Extra components
 * Estimated cost
 * Estimated time
-* Difficulty
+* Difficulty level
+* "Build this!" button

 ![Generated Ideas](images/ideas.png)

-Once the ideas are shown, the suer can select one to get specific build instructions for it.
+Once the ideas are shown, the suer can press the "Build this!" button to get specific instructions to build it.

 ## Build Guides

-ProjectGen can generate a complete build guide for the selected project.
+ProjectGen can generate a full build guide for the project.

 The guide contains: